MicrosoftDocs/PowerShell-Docs/reference/7/Microsoft.PowerShell.Core/About/about_Pipeline_Chain_Operators.md

 Done
 ```

-If an error is non-terminating,
-or only terminates a pipeline,
+If an error is non-terminating, or only terminates a pipeline, the pipeline
-the pipeline chain will continue, respecting on `$?`:
+chain continues, respecting the value of `$?`:

 ```powershell
 function Test-NonTerminatingError